3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch/README.md

 # CONFIGURING THE SYSTEM

-Be sure to have your Host is enabled to use it's GPIO pins via a Linux Process secondary MCU.
+Be sure you have set you Klipper instance to be able to use your Host's GPIO pins via a Linux Process secondary MCU.
 To do this follow this link. https://www.klipper3d.org/RPi_microcontroller.html?h=gpio#install-the-rc-script